Experienced Child Custody Lawyers in Montgomery and Bucks Counties

 - If the grandchild's parent is deceased; or

 - The grandchild lived with the grandparents for twelve consecutive months.
-Then, the grandparents filed an action within six months the grandchild's removed from their home; or
+Then, the grandparents filed an action within six months of the grandchild's removal from their home; or

 - The grandparent's relationship with the child began with parental consent or court order.
 Next, the child's parents commenced a custody proceeding.
 However, the parents disagree on whether the grandparents should have custody.